GiuseppeCurrao/Parkinson-Disease-recognition-from-speech/README.md

 dataset.
 The dataset is accessible after logging in through IEEE.
 Before the creation of the dataset used for this study, a preliminary step of data preprocessing was made to organize in a better way the files.
 The comparative analysis of our proposed ML techniques will provide valuable insights into the efficacy of different approaches for early-stage PD detection.

+#N.B.
+The dataset used is not present in this repository, but can be downloaded freely previous access.